OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-10-ScrubbingMetadata.md

 as the risk of publishing even the redacted original would be too great.

 **Removing Metadata**
-Metadata-removal software exists, but a simpler lo-fi approach is to print out a sensitive document, scan it back into your computer and rename the file.
+Metadata-removal software exists, but a simpler approach is to print out a sensitive document, scan it back into your computer and rename the file.
 Similarly, you can remove metadata from an image or photograph by screenshotting the original and sharing the copy